bioperl/bioperl.github.io/howtos/Nexml_HOWTO.md

 Nexml support in BioPerl is accomplished by creating four nexml modules (described above) that make use of [Bio::Phylo](https://metacpan.org/pod/Bio::Phylo) the prefered Nexml parser/unparser.
 The basic flow goes: BioPerl object to [Bio::Phylo](https://metacpan.org/pod/Bio::Phylo) object to Nexml format and vice versa.
 The [Bio::Nexml::Factory](https://metacpan.org/pod/Bio::Nexml::Factory) module handles the creation/conversion of BioPerl and [Bio::Phylo](https://metacpan.org/pod/Bio::Phylo) objects providing a single `Bio::Phylo` access point for all four nexml modules.

 The [Bio::SeqIO](https://metacpan.org/pod/Bio::SeqIO), [Bio::AlignIO](https://metacpan.org/pod/Bio::AlignIO), and [Bio::TreeIO](https://metacpan.org/pod/Bio::TreeIO) modules are normal extensions of BioPerl and are used in the same ways as other formats.
-(For more on the *IO modules read [SeqIO HOWTO](SeqIO_HOWTO.html).)
+(For more on the SeqIO modules read [SeqIO HOWTO](SeqIO_HOWTO.html).)

-The [Bio::NexmlIO](https://metacpan.org/pod/Bio::NexmlIO) module allows the writing/reading of multiple data object types (i.e. trees/alns/seqs), as opposed to the other *IO modules which only allow a single data object type.
+The [Bio::NexmlIO](https://metacpan.org/pod/Bio::NexmlIO) module allows the writing/reading of multiple data object types (i.e. trees/alns/seqs), as opposed to the other SeqIO modules which only allow a single data object type.

 Example NeXML Documents
 -----------------------